Laserfiche/lf-sample-OAuth-SPA-angular-npm/CONTRIBUTING.md

 ## <a name="question"></a> Question or Problem?

 Please post general questions on [Laserfiche Answers](https://answers.laserfiche.com/).
-Please include *lf-sample-OAuth-SPA-angular* for reference.
+Please include *lf-sample-OAuth-SPA-angular-npm* for reference.

 ## <a name="issue"></a> Issue and Feature Requests

-Search [Github Issues](https://github.com/Laserfiche/lf-sample-OAuth-SPA-angular/issues) for existing bugs report or features request related to your question.
+Search [Github Issues](https://github.com/Laserfiche/lf-sample-OAuth-SPA-angular-npm/issues) for existing bugs report or features request related to your question.
 Please submit an Issue or Feature Request if your issues or requests have not been addressed.

 ## <a name="submit-pr"></a> PR Submission Guidelines

-- Search Github [Pull Requests](https://github.com/Laserfiche/lf-sample-OAuth-SPA-angular/pulls) for PRs related to your submission.
+- Search Github [Pull Requests](https://github.com/Laserfiche/lf-sample-OAuth-SPA-angular-npm/pulls) for PRs related to your submission.
 Make sure that this is not a duplication.
 - Link the issue addressed by the PR.
 - Add unit tests or document manual tests to validate the changes.
 - Workflow shall triggers all unit tests.
 For a pull request to be accepted, all unit tests must pass when run workflow.